 ADMIXTOOLS is a widely used software package for calculating admixture statistics and testing population admixture hypotheses.
-However, although powerful and comprehensive, it is not exactly known for being user-friendly.

 A typical ADMIXTOOLS workflow often involves a combination of